 9. The biggest football club in Amsterdam, Ajax, has one of the most successful youth education programs in football in the world.
 Think of Wesley Sneijder, Dennis Bergkamp, Patrick Kluivert, Clarence Seedorf and many more.

 10. There is a cat boat in Amsterdam.
 So, if you’re looking for quirky things to do in Amsterdam, and like cats, visit the Poezenboot.
 It’s an animal shelter where they have more than fifty cats.

 11. The motto under the sign of Amsterdam (three crosses) says heroic, determined and merciful.

-12. The XXX (sign) of Amsterdam stands for St. Andrew.
+12. There are several explanations of what the XXX (sign) of Amsterdam stands for.
+One of them is that the crosses stand for St. Andrew.
 He was a fisherman who was tortured on a cross in the shape of an X in the first century.
 The symbol of Amsterdam dates back to 1505 when Amsterdam was still a fishing town.

 13. Amsterdam counts around 821.000 inhabitants and more than 170 nationalities.
 216 trams, 2500 boat houses, 75 museums, 207 paintings of Van Gogh, 14 five-star hotels, 15 cinemas and 16 clubs (bars etc. not counted)

 14. Amsterdam has 165 canals, which is in total more than 100 kilometres.

 15. 25.000 bikes are thrown or disappearing in the Amsterdam canals every year.
 Only 8.000 – 10.000 get picked out by a special boat from the municipality.

 16. Amsterdam has around 1515 bars and cafes at the moment of writing.

 17. Amsterdam Schiphol Airport is located a few meters below sea level.